grixu/synchronizer/README.md

 $synchronizer->sync();
 ```

+### Event firing

+When Synchronizer detects changes will fire a `SynchronizerDetectChangesEvent`.
+This event takes
+one argument - local model.
+So you can easily add a listener in your app and for eg. notify
+another microservices about data update.

 ### Configuration

 There are 5 options available in config file to adjust how `synchronizer` should work and behave: